Birth to Age 3

 Developing relationships, self-soothing strategies, getting along with others, and expressing feelings

 If your child is determined eligible for Early Intervention, a Service Coordinator will organize in-home or community-based services.
-Your concerns and your child’s needs will determine which services are offered and lead to an Individualized Family Service Plan.
+Your concerns and child’s needs will determine which services are offered and lead to an Individualized Family Service Plan.

 Why Early Intervention?

-Research shows that the first 3 years of life are critical for development and learning.
+Research shows that the first three years of life are critical for development and learning.
 If your child is determined eligible, your family will be connected with a service coordinator to organize in-home or community-based services.
 Together with your coordinator, you’ll direct services and develop an Individualized Family Service Plan.